hoverinc/hover-javascript/README.md

 This can be a very helpful way to make editor integration work for tools like ESLint which require project-based ESLint configuration to be present to work.

+> Note: `hover-scripts` intentionally does not merge things for you when you
+> start configuring things to make it less magical and more straightforward.
+> Extending can take place on your terms.

 #### ESLint